25 September 2025

 Matthew 7.11 KWL

-“So if you’re evil, yet knew to give good gifts to your children,
+yet knew to give good gifts to your² children,

-how much more will your heavenly Father give good things to those who ask him?”
+give good things to those who ask him?”

-The Greek word in question is ἀγαθὰ/ayathá, “good.”
-(Nice to know bible translators are on their game, huh?)
+When Jesus says good things, he’s using the Greek word ἀγαθὰ/ayathá, which means… “good.”
+Nice to know bible translators are on their game, huh?

 In other words not bad gifts.
-Not gifts which, though we consider ’em the most awesome things ever, and solve our problems perfectly, turn out to backfire and wreck us like a Twilight Zone episode.
-God doesn’t fulfill our requests so, like Calvin’s mom, he can teach us an ironic lesson.
+Not gifts which, though we consider ’em the most awesome things ever, and think they solve our problems perfectly, turn out to backfire and wreck us like a Twilight Zone episode.
+God doesn’t fulfill our requests so, like Calvin’s mom, he can teach an ironic lesson.
 He’s a good God, not a passive-aggressive one.

 When I chide parents for pulling such stunts, it tends to rub ’em the wrong way.
 Some of ’em think aversion therapy is the very best way to teach kids.
 It’s the “school of hard knocks.”
 Toughens ’em up.
 Teaches ’em life’s lessons the hard way.
 Burn your hand, and you’ll never touch a hot stove again.
-Get scratched, and you’ll never pull the cat’s tail again.
+Get scratched, and you’ll never fingerpaint the cat again.
 Puke heavily, then suffer a raging hangover, and you’ll never get drunk again.
-As if that ever stopped teenagers.
+(As if that ever stopped teenagers.)

 Frankly, that’s careless, reckless, evil parenting.
 Fr’instance, imagine Calvin asked his mom if he could play with Grandpa’s handgun, and she answered just as cavalierly: “Sure; just do it outside.”
-Crank up the volume on the circumstances, and now we can recognize the evil in it.
+Crank up the volume on the circumstances, and now we can finally recognize the evil in it.

-Whereas God’s parenting style is not to teach us the hard way.
-It may appear that way to people who superficially read the Old Testament.
+God’s parenting style is not to teach us the hard way.
+It may appear that way when people superficially read the Old Testament.
 They read Judges and assume every time the Hebrews sinned, the LORD sicced their enemies on them.
 Nuh-uh.
-Read those passages again.
-These people sinned for years, even decades—with plenty of warnings from angels, prophets, priests, judges, and the bible, to repent and turn back to God.
+Read that book again.
+These people sinned for decades, even centuries—with plenty of warnings from angels, prophets, priests, judges, and what few scriptures they had, to repent and turn back to God.
 They didn’t listen, so God let the next step in the cycle happen.
 He’s patient, y’know.
-We’re not, and claiming God’s as impatient as we are, is simply projecting our evil values upon our loving Father.
+We’re not.
+Claiming God is just as impatient as we are, is simply projecting our evil values upon our loving Father.

 God’s a good Father.
 He doesn’t parent us by tossing us into the woods, Spartan-style, with nothing but a pointed stick and a compass, demanding we claw our way into his kingdom despite the horrors of the forest.
 He warns us away from such things.
 Explicitly.
-Read your bible.
+Read your bible!

 So if your 5-year-old daughter is hungry, you don’t figure, “Time to teach her to fend for herself,” and make her hunt pigeons in the backyard.
 You might tell her to go get some breakfast cereal from the pantry, but you stocked the pantry.
 Nor will you surprise her with poisonous food: Bread full of grit, Mt 7.9 or scorpion eggs.
 Lk 11.12 Unless you’re a sick, abusive parent, you’re gonna feed your kids.
 Why not give ’em bread or eggs, if you have ’em?